parthpatil01/get-youtube-subscribers/README.md

 ## API Endpoints

 * GET /subscribers: Retrieve all subscribers from the database.
-* GET /subscribers/names: Retrieves list of subscriber names and their subscribed channels exclusively..
+* GET /subscribers/names: Retrieves list of subscriber names and their subscribed channels exclusively.
 * GET /subscribers/:id: Retrieve specific subscriber data from the database using a unique ID.